sictweb/bti425-2020/notes/week07-hands-on.md

 ## Week 7 in-class hands-on exercise

-Goals or objectives:
-* To an existing app, add the ability to work with a web service
+Goal or objective: To an existing app, add the ability to work with a web service
-* Get started with form element interaction

 <br>